If you’re raising bilingual children, it’s easy to feel like we aren’t doing enough for each language or any aspect of parenting, really.

 7. You deserve grace

-Be thankful you have made it this far, whether it’s the contemplation phase or reaching special milestones through the challenges.
+You’ve made it this far, whether it’s the contemplation phase or reaching special milestones in the face of challenges.

 Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.